 How to Fix Engine Knocking (Especially at Idle)

-Before taking your car to an automotive repair shop for an expensive diagnosis, there are a few steps you can take to try and get the knocking to go away.
+Before taking your vehicle to a mechanic for a professional diagnosis, there are a few simple things you can try to resolve the issue:

 Can You Drive a Car With a Knocking Engine?